 Whether you run your website on desktop or mobile phones, don’t forget the basics of what makes an e-commerce site a great experience for the user: good-quality images and descriptions of the products that you're selling are essential.
 Clearly communicate your shipping costs, delivery times and any warranties.

 Businesses often lose sales if their e-commerce site (either mobile or nonmobile version) doesn't load fast enough, or if the checkout process takes too long.
 Look for a web host or e-commerce provider that advertises its service as optimized for speed.
 You may have to pay more for this, but it can be worth it; your website may get even more traffic after you make it mobile-friendly.

-Social media apps continue to be the most popular way that people spend time on their smartphones.
-Leverage these social networks (particularly Facebook and Instagram) as additional channels to drive traffic to your e-commerce site.
-Assume that most of the traffic that your website will get through social media networks will be from people on their smartphones.
+Social media apps are the most popular way people spend time on their smartphones.
+Leverage these social networks (mainly Facebook and Instagram) as additional channels to drive traffic to your e-commerce site.
+Assume that most of the traffic your website will get through social media networks will be from people on their smartphones.
 Your e-commerce site must respond accordingly and be mobile-friendly.